JASON-B0URNE/Secret210Repo/lab2/Lab2Writeup.md

 ## Executive Summary:

-Labs 1B and 1B implement HTML and CSS to generate and style a basic web page.
-Docker is used to deploy a local version of the application, and the live version of the web application is disblayed using Amazon AWS resources.
+Labs 2a and 2b implemented JavaScript and HTTPS to add functionality and security to the web application.
+JavaScript was utilized to save a user task list within the local browser database.
+Security was added via HTTPS traffic, which was allowed by running certbot on the AWS server.

 ## Design Overview

-I was responsible for creating a webpage that displayed a user task list.
-This task list needed to display a due date, task description, checkbox, and a delete icon.
-Lab 1A focused entirely on establishing the structure of this webpage with HTML.
-This page also needed to utilize a header, navbar, and a form where a user could input data.

-In Lab 1B, the focus changed to styling the webpage with CSS.
-I was responsible for linking an external CSS stylesheet and applying various classes and IDs to style the webpage.
-I added dynamic changes to the task list, which changed the task description and checkbox once a task was marked complete.
-These changes did not change the content of the page, but they significantly changed the look and feel of the page.

-All of my code was stored in a Git repository that logged my changes over time.
-This Git repository was stored locally on my computer and I observed how my changes affected the webpage via Docker.
-A Docker container acted as a test web server environment where I could monitor the effect of my changes.
-Once I was satisfied with the functionality of my page, I deployed it to the internet via an Amazon AWS web server.
-The Amazon AWS web server was running Apache services that were accessible via http.
+In lab 2a, I was responsible for creating a dynamic task list that changed based on user input.
+This meant using JavaScript to create, read, update, and delete different elements of the list.
+The JavaScript manipulated a Database in the browser's local storage and then changed the DOM based on the information stored there.
+This allowed the data to persist after closing the tab or browser.

+In lab 2b, I was responsible for creating a domain name for my website and enabling HTTPS.
+The domain name was created by establishing a static IP address for my webpage and then creating an A record that linked a domain name to that IP address.
+An additional CNAME record was created to redirect a different alias domain to the main domain.
+Lastly, certbot was used to generate an HTTPS certificate and enable traffic over HTTPS.

 ### UML Diagram
 ![UML Diagram of the Process](/lab2/images/umlDiagram.png)